tcaplan/cs-4241-a2-shortstack/README.md

 1. Last Name: Logan
 2. Problems: Didn't see the classes in the schedule before adding, so having 2 classes with the same name was confusing.
 3. Surprising Comments: Liked the words at the box line for labeling
 4. Changes based on feedback: Expected the classes to be organized positionally by time rather than just sorted.
-(Would have implemented with more time :( ))
+(Would have implemented with more time :( )

 Student 2:
 1. Last Name: Chang
 2. Problems: The dropdowns needed a second click to update the data shown.
-(Using Chrome)
+(Bug fixed in final submission)
 3. Surprising Comments: Liked the labels, described the form layouts as intuitive
-4. Changes based on feedback: Figure out the bug on Chrome and fix it :(
+4. Changes based on feedback: Fix the dropdown second click bug.
+(Bug was only noticed when using arrow keys, fixed in final submission)

 ## Baseline Requirements
 ---